-Historical digitization services have been a part of preservation plans for decades, but the technology has improved dramatically.
+Historical document digitization has been a part of preservation plans for decades, but the available technology has improved dramatically.
 With optical character recognition (OCR), which creates the ability to search through the text of any scanned image, your collection has the potential to become a functional research tool for anyone viewing your digital library.

 Bringing Out the Text from Scanned Images

-Before starting any digitization plan, it is vital to know the quality of the images.
-Older image files, or those created without quality equipment, may no longer be suitable for preserving a collection into the future.
-The FADGI offers specific quality guidelines for digital scans to be considered suitable for OCR or other information processing techniques.
+Before starting any digitization project, it’s vital to know the quality of the images.
+Older image files or those created without quality equipment may no longer be suitable for preserving a collection for the future.
+FADGI guidelines offer specific quality standards for digital scans to be considered suitable for OCR or other information processing techniques.

 Why Should You Outsource OCR Services?

 If your scans are suitable quality to proceed without problems or need only minimal adjustments, then you can immediately begin converting your historical scans to readable text.
-OCR software is available for purchase, and a single employee can digitize your collection, but before you send them off for days of converting, consider this warning from the FADGI: “avoid the trap of assuming doing the work in-house will cost less.
+OCR software is available for purchase, but before you task a single employee with days of converting, consider this warning from the FADGI guidelines: “Resist the temptation to dive into a digitization project without proper resources. . . . avoid the trap of assuming doing the work in-house will cost less.
 Insourcing may cost more than outsourcing.”

-Even if you don’t need to purchase new scanners or digital cameras for your digitization project, it can still be beneficial to outsource OCR services.
+Even if your digitization project doesn’t need new scanners or digital cameras, it can still be beneficial to outsource OCR services.
 For all that OCR software is capable of, it still reads text like a computer, and that can mean countless errors in the conversion process.
-If your project requires a decently accurate rendering of the text, an employee must verify potential errors the software flags.
-If your project requires a high level of accuracy, another pass may be needed to review the text against the scanned image manually, word-for-word.
-All of this increases the amount of time you must devote employee resources to the project.
+If your project requires a decently accurate rendering of the text, a trained employee must verify potential errors flagged by the software.
+If your project requires a high level of accuracy, another human pass may be needed to review the text against the scanned image manually, word-for-word.
+All of this increases the amount of employee time you must devote to the project.

-Anderson Archival’s historical digitization services provide you with staff already proficient with this process.
-Our employees can perform the same tasks with better resources and less downtime learning new software or what errors to watch for.
+Anderson Archival’s historical digitization services provide you with staff already proficient in this process.
+Our employees can perform the same tasks with better resources and less downtime learning new software or which errors to watch for.
 This can ultimately save your organization money and resources in the long run.